 As always, the easiest way to keep bad things from happening to your body is to keep bad things from entering your body in the first place.

-Consume only the calories you burn, yes, but also make certain those calories are anti-inflammatory.
+Consume only the calories you burn, yes, but also make certain those calories are nutrient-dense and anti-inflammatory.

 Aging expert Dr. Terry Wahls explains, “correcting your lifestyle now can do more than just arrest disease progression, it may even reverse it.”